Where did Halloween come from? How many people know the actual origin of this “holiday” that’s celebrated in the United States on October 31st?

 May the Divine assistance remain always with us.
 And may the souls of the faithful departed, through the mercy of God, rest in peace.
 Amen.

 Eternal Father, I offer Thee the Most Precious Blood of Thy Divine Son, Jesus, in union with the Masses said throughout the world today, for all the holy souls in purgatory, for sinners everywhere, for sinners in the universal church, those in my own home and within my family.
-Amen. *Our Lord promised St. Gertrude that 1000 souls would be released from purgatory each time this prayer is said devoutly.
+Amen. + Our Lord promised St. Gertrude that a vast number of souls would be released from purgatory each time this prayer is said devoutly.

 Both of these days are celebrated because Catholics believe in the “communion of saints” (as stated in the Apostles Creed).
 Pope Paul VI explained this in one of his Apostolic Letters, and it’s included in the Catechism of the Catholic Church: